Facebook Pixel

 Inflation is expected to remain within the target range, reducing the need for any major policy adjustments.
 Bond yields may experience moderate fluctuations as markets price in future rate cuts and react to external risks surrounding Asian markets.

-Growth is expected to improve, supported by government spending and remittances, while currency flows remain mixed due to supportive remittance inflows and hesitant foreign investment.
+Growth is expected to improve, supported by government spending and remittances, while currency flows remain mixed, with supportive remittance inflows offsetting hesitant foreign investment.

 On the US side, the Federal Reserve is likely to continue its rate-cutting path, which may limit the strength of the US dollar against the Philippine peso and support the bearish dollar to peso forecast discussed above, potentially pushing the pair below 54 pesos per dollar.